mogeko/transmission-blacklists/README.md

-# transmission-blacklists
+# transmission-blocklist

-An automatically updated blacklist for transmission.
+An automatically updated blocklist for transmission.